 Grief is a deep sadness and it comes in waves.
 Just when you think you’re getting to the other side, the sadness hits you again and pulls you under.
 That’s normal.
 Maybe you lost a long-time love to death.
 Or did a parent, sibling, or close friend recently die?

 Maybe you divorced not long ago.
 Or just broke up with someone you deeply loved and feel terrible about a relationship that didn’t work.
 That can leave you with feelings of hopelessness.
 For a while.

 So what do you do you’re feeling hopeless?
 Read on.
 Hopelessness is a complicated thing.

 What Is Grieving?

 When you’re mourning the loss of someone you loved, grief is a process.
 Sometimes it feels too long.
-Sometimes you might feel numb.
+Sometimes you feel numb.
 There’s no “right way” to grieve.
 You will find your own.
-The sudden absence of a loved one is shocking, unsettling, life-changing, and hard to face.
-Your world is altered beyond recognition, even if you’ve had time to prepare.
+Don’t let anyone push you or tell you differently.
+The sudden absence of a loved one is unsettling, shocking, and hard to face.
+Your world has changed, in unrecognizable ways.

 You might feel lost in space, alone in the world, without any idea of how to go on.
-You’re struggling.
-That’s understandable.
-But if you’re stuck in a rut of feeling hopelessly negative about life, believing you’ll never feel happy again, that your chances at love are over, that is not a part of normal grieving.
+But if you’re stuck in a rut of feeling hopelessly negative, believing you’ll never feel happy again, and that your chances at love are over; that’s not a part of normal grieving.